-Placing dental implants is not always as straightforward as one would like.
-The biggest challenge with placing dental implants is finding sufficient bone to support the implants.
-If there isn’t enough bone to support your dental implants, then adjunct bone augmentation surgeries are required to restore your bone prior to placing implants.
-The exact treatment required depends on where the implants are being placed and how much existing bone you have within that region.
-Here are some examples of common surgeries performed in conjunction with dental implant placement:
+Placing dental implants is not always as straightforward.
+The biggest challenge to placing dental implants is finding sufficient bone to secure the implant posts (screws).
+If there isn’t enough bone to support your implants, then bone augmentation surgeries may be required to prepare your jawbone for implant placement.
+The exact treatment depends on where the implants are located and how much existing bone there is.
+Here are some examples of common bone augmentation surgeries commonly performed in conjunction with dental implants:

-Bone graft is the most common treatment used in conjunction with dental implant placement.
-Function of bone graft is to help fill in voids to allow your own bone to properly grow and lock the dental implants in place.
-Often times, bone graft is placed when extracting bad teeth in order to preserve the socket for future dental implant placement.
-Bone graft is obtained from various sources, such as cadavers (allograft), pig (xenograft) or even from your own body (autograft).
+Bone graft is a common performed in conjunction with dental implant placement.
+The function of bone graft is to help fill in voids to promote bone growth and lock the implant in place.
+Bone graft is commonly placed after extracting failing teeth to preserve the socket for future dental implant placement.
+It can also be used at the time of implant placement to help grow additional bone surrounding the implant.
+Bone graft is obtained from various sources, it can be synthetic, cadaver (allograft), pig or cow bone (xenograft), or from your own body (autograft).

-A sinus lift is typically indicated for placing dental implants in the upper jaw towards the back.
-For those who are tooth savvy, this includes teeth #2, 3, 4, 13, 14 and 15 and occasionally teeth #5 and 12.
-Sinus lift is required whenever there is very little bone under the sinuses, typically 5 to 8 mm of remaining bone.
-By elevating the sinuses, your dentist can place a large enough dental implant that will heal properly over time.
+A sinus lift is used to place dental implants in the upper posterior jaw area.
+For those who are dental savvy, a sinus lift is used for implant placement on teeth #2, 3, 4, 13, 14 and 15 and occasionally on #5 and 12.
+You require a sinus lift whenever there’s not enough bone under the sinuses to place a dental implant.
+By elevating the sinuses, your dentist can pack bone and place a large enough dental implant to restore your tooth.

 Lateral Wall Sinus Graft